yanis75fr/Sharpe-Ratio-optimization/README.md

 ---

-## Ameliorations possibles
+## Possible Improvements

-* Ajouter d autres actions ou secteurs pour diversifier l analyse
-* Tester differentes frequences (hebdomadaire, mensuelle)
-* Comparer l optimisation avec d autres methodes (ex.
-Markowitz classique)
+* Add more stocks or sectors to diversify the analysis
+* Test different frequencies (weekly, monthly)
+* Compare optimization methods (e.g., classical Markowitz)
-* Integrer une interface interactive (Dash, Streamlit)
+* Build an interactive interface (Dash, Streamlit)

 ---

-## Avertissement
+## Disclaimer

-Ce projet est realise a des fins educatives.
-Il ne constitue en aucun cas une recommandation d investissement.

----
+This project is for educational purposes only.
+It does **not** constitute investment advice.